mikerapt/FATT/README.md

 A folder will be generated with the results that compare the reconstructed signals from both algorithms.
 View the file itself for more options e.g., changing the sampling rate, number of sinusoids, input length, etc.

 ## 5) Citation
 If you want to use this code in your research or project, please cite the associated paper.
-For more details, you can view the full paper [here].
+For more details, you can view the full paper [here] (link will be made available in the near future).